 Growing low-cost subsea vehicle market enabled by sensor innovations

-The development of small, low-cost subsea vehicles is facilitating commercial and research missions previously beyond the budget and capabilities of many potential users.
-But getting the most out of them requires a new wave of sensors too
+The development of small, low-cost subsea vehicles is facilitating commercial and research projects previously beyond the budget and capabilities of many ROV users.
+Getting the most out of these vehicles means relying on innovative new sensors, which is where Nortek’s new Nucleus1000 comes in.

-The subsea vehicle market is no longer the preserve of companies and institutions with deep pockets and highly specialized expertise on tap.
-There is a new subsea community keen to use small, low-cost and easy-to-operate ROVs and AUVs that would have been out of their reach before now.
+The subsea vehicle market is no longer limited to companies and institutions with deep pockets and highly specialized expertise.
+There is a new subsea community using small, low-cost and easy-to-operate ROVs and AUVs thanks to advances in subsea technology.

 Right-priced, compact subsea navigation sensor for lower-cost vehicles

-That’s great news.
-But it’s not all plain sailing, because, for these vehicles to maximize their usefulness, the vehicle pilot or operator needs to know where the vehicle is at all times, and once it arrives on location the operator must exploit sensor-aided vehicle control.
+For these vehicles to maximize their usefulness, the vehicle pilot or operator needs to know where the vehicle is throughout operation.
+Once it arrives on location, the operator must make use of sensor-aided vehicle control to maneuver the vehicle and perform a task.
 This need is exemplified when using ROVs to inspect fish farms, maintaining navigational consistency for offshore subsea survey vehicles, or deploying ROVs to perform visual inspection of a wind turbine in high currents.

-Both of these operational requirements – navigation and vehicle control – require a suite of sensors.
-The challenge is composing this suite of sensors in a form factor small enough for the space available, and they need to be cheap enough to be affordable in the context of an overall mission budget.
-Keep in mind that both are likely to be quite tight.
+Both of these operational requirements, navigation and vehicle control, require a suite of sensors to understand where and how the vehicle is moving.
+The challenge is composing this suite of sensors in a form factor small enough for the space available and keeping costs low enough to fit in an overall mission budget.

 “Low-cost vehicle operators are not looking for the survey-grade DVLs Nortek traditionally has offered.
 What they want is something that makes their life a lot easier – a device with all the functionality they are familiar with, but at a size and cost that is complementary to the vehicle,” says Torstein Pedersen, Product Manager – DVL at Nortek.

-“If one digs a little deeper, the desire is for a complete sensor package that saves cost and time for system integrators, who often have to integrate, test and calibrate several sensors, and this is something we have been thinking about for some time,” he adds.
+“If one digs a little deeper, we see that vehicle operators and manufacturers desire a complete sensor package that saves cost and time for system integrators.
+Aiding those who have to integrate, test and calibrate several sensors, is something we have been thinking about for some time,” he adds.

-The ideal solution is obviously something more compact than a standard DVL and at a more affordable price.
-That requires compromises: reducing the size of a DVL while keeping costs low generally means it will have lower accuracy than a larger sensor of the same frequency.
+A smaller and more affordable DVL comes with compromises: reducing the size of a DVL while keeping costs low generally means it will have lower accuracy than a larger sensor of the same frequency.
+However, many small low-cost vehicles don’t require the same level of accuracy provided by a survey-grade DVL to benefit from increased navigation and control abilities.

 Subsea navigation sensors need to offer ease of use for a broad range of users

-Ease of use is a more and more important part of the package.
-The increasing ubiquity and usefulness of smaller subsea vehicles means more people from a broader range of backgrounds are involved in the sector.
-AUV and ROV operation is no longer the exclusive preserve of operators with months of specialized training.
+Ease of use is an increasingly important part of the package.
+The expanding ubiquity and usefulness of smaller subsea vehicles means more people from a broader range of backgrounds are involved in underwater robotics, emphasizing the importance of user-friendliness for all experience levels.
+Vehicle and sensor manufacturers are therefore focusing on this in their product development.

-Sensors, such as DVLs, have a major role to play here, because they make it easier to carry out potentially tricky tasks such as station keeping, operating at a constant depth, or navigating to a site in areas of unpredictable current or complicated seabed topography.
+Enabling small and affordable vehicles to perform crucial and often complicated tasks via sensor integration opens doors for many coastal operations.
+Users of all experience levels would be able to perform tasks such as station keeping, operating at a constant depth, or navigating to a site in areas of unpredictable current or complex seabed topography.

 “We can imagine that, in the future, many coastal facilities or vessels will have a small vehicle that any of the personnel or crew would have the ability to launch and use to conduct an inspection,” says Pedersen.